janaagaard75/desert-walk-solitaire/README.md

   * Some kind of reward for winning.
 Could be showing a fast replay of all the moves.
 Also see below.
 * Small animation when a card is moved into the correct position.
 Could be a small shine effect like the one on records in the Moves app.
 Pixel art example: <https://i.imgur.com/oLmT5Ot.gif>.
   * Animate all cards when the game is won.
 Also see above.
-* SVGs for the numbers or a custom fonts, to make sure it looks correct on Android too.
+* Numbers drawn using a custom font or SVGs to make sure it looks correct on both platforms.
-* Consider letting MobX handle the full state, including local states.
 * More affordable buttons.
-* Limit the number of shuffles.
-An intuitive UI is important.
-Might be done with showing a number of buttons that become disabled when they are used.
 * Splash screen.
 * Fix starting up the game while the phone is in landscape mode.
 * Remember game state when the Expo app has been closed for a long time.